elgatosf/streamdeck-kit-ipad/README.md

 ### Using Context

-The `StreamDeckViewContext` object provides you with Infos about the current device, it's capabilities and which possible key you are handling.
+The `StreamDeckViewContext` object provides you with Infos about the current device and drawing area.
 You can access it via the parameter of the builder methods (see above) or the environment variable.
 ```swift
 @Environment(\.streamDeckViewContext) var context
 ```